birdortyedi/birdortyedi.github.io/_pages/about.md

 was accepted to [6th International Conference on Computer and Technology Applications (ICCTA 2020, former ICCIT)][iccta].

 *   February 1, 2020.
 A paper titled ["FashionCapsNet: Clothing Classification with Capsule Networks"][fashioncapsnet]
-was published in [International Journal of Informatics Technologies][ijit]
+was published in [International Journal of Informatics Technologies][ijit].

 *   December 24, 2019.
-I gave a talk on recent advances in computer vision as part of SEC405 Panel at [Özyeğin University][ozu]
+I gave a talk on recent advances in computer vision as part of SEC405 Panel at [Özyeğin University][ozu].

 *   November 2, 2019.
 A paper titled ["Fashion Image Retrieval with Capsule Networks"][fircn] was presented in [Second Workshop on
 Computer Vision for Fashion, Art and Design][iccv-workshop] as part of ICCV 2019 Workshops.